ycpcs/cs335-spring2025/labs/dns_attack.md

 Before launching the attack, make sure that the cache in the local DNS server is cleaned.
 If the cache has the answer, the reply from the local DNS server will be faster than the one you spoofed, and your attack will not be able to succeed.

 **A potential issue**.
 When we do this lab using containers, sometimes (not always) we saw a very strange situation.
 The sniffing and spoofing inside containers is very slow, and our spoofed packets even arrive later than the legitimate one from the Internet, even though we are local.
-In the past, when we use VMs for this lab, we never had this issue.
-We have not figured out the cause of this performance issue yet (if you have any insight on this issue, please let us know).

 If you do encounter this strange situation, we can get around it.
 We intentionally slow down the traffic going to the outside, so the authentic replies will not come that fast.
 This can be done using the following *tc* command on the router to add some delay to the outgoing network traffic.
 The router has two interfaces, *eth0* and *eth1*, make sure use the one connected to the external network 1*0.8.0.0/24*.